oslopride/interpride/README.md

 ## Development

 Install the dependencies with `yarn`.
-Then run the development server with `yarn dev`.
+Then run the development server with `yarn start`.